17 Natural experiments

 So random assignment treatment is only one of several components of an RCT.
 Even if we can argue that a candidate natural experiment offers as-if random assignment to treatment, a natural experiment will lack other features of an RCT.

 First, the treatment is specified not by the researcher, but instead by firms, regulators, or “nature”, which we interpret broadly to include not only nature, but also complex economic forces perhaps not well understood by the researcher.
-(We will often put the word “nature” in scare quotes to reinforce the broad interpretation of the term it is given in the context of natural experiments.)
+(We will often put the word “nature” in scare quotes to reinforce the broad interpretation the term is given in the context of natural experiments.)
 This means that a researcher who “discovers” a natural experiment either needs to hope that the treatments that “nature” assigns are of interest to researchers or that other researchers can be persuaded that these treatments are of interest.

 Second, as a consequence of this, it is not meaningful in general to specify outcomes and analysis procedures in advance of the “experiment” being run.
-In many cases the natural experiment is only identified after the experiment has been conducted.
+In many cases, the natural experiment is only identified after the experiment has been conducted.
 As a result, it is difficult to prevent p-hacking, which refers to processes in which researchers, whether consciously or not, consider a variety of outcomes and analytical procedures until “statistically significant” results are obtained.
 We discuss this limitation of natural experiments in more detail in Chapter 19.

 Third, in general, natural experiments will not provide concealment of treatment assignment.1